 Day 18-21 Zanzibar (4B)

 Approximate Distance: 160 km Estimated Travel Time: 5 hrs (including game drive out of Serengeti) Before leaving the Serengeti, enjoy one last morning game drive to see the animal kingdom come to life in this incredible expanse of grassland savannah.
 You will return and break camp, and journey to the Ngorongoro Conservation Area, famous for Africa's best game viewing.
 The views from the Ngorongoro Crater rim are stunning, and there is an ever-present abundance of wildlife, due to the permanent water supply on the crater floor.
 You will arrive at your campsite at the crater rim in the late afternoon.
 The 8,300 km² Ngorongoro Conservation Area is named after its central feature, the Ngorongoro Crater, the world’s largest intact volcanic caldera, and arguably its most spectacular natural arena.
 Ngorongoro Crater has often been described as one of the wonders of the world, not only because of its inherent geological significance, but also because it serves a quite extraordinary natural sanctuary for some of Africa’s most dense population of large mammals.
 The Ngorongoro was part of the original Serengeti National Park proclaimed in 1951, but it was made a separate conservation area in 1956 so that the Masai could graze their cattle there.
 The Ngorongoro Crater became a World Heritage Site in 1978.
 Land in the conservation area is unique to Tanzania as it provides protection for the wildlife whilst allowing human habitation.
 The landscape is made up of a blend of volcanoes, grasslands, waterfalls and mountain forests, where the wildlife is extensive.
 The southern and eastern boundaries are approximately defined by the rim of the Great Rift Valley, which also prevents animal migration in these directions.
 The annual ungulate migration passes through the Ngorongoro Conservation Area, with wildebeest and zebra moving south into the area in December and moving north in June.
 The area has healthy resident populations of most species of wildlife.
-Note: If you have pre-booked a Serengeti Balloon Safari Theme Pack, your flight will be early in the morning of Day 15.
-You will miss the morning game drive with the group, but you will have a much better view from above.

 Day 22 Zanzibar (1B)